 - Select 1 for Enable HTTPS for Ambari server. - Respond y to Do you want to configure HTTPS ? - Select the port you want to use for SSL.
-The default port number is 8443. - Provide the path to your certificate and your private key.
-For example, put your certificate and private key in /etc/ambari-server/certs with root as the owner or the non-root user you designated during Ambari Server setup for the ambari-server daemon. - Provide the password for the private key. - Start or restart the Server
+The default port number is 8443. - Provide the complete path to your certificate file (\$wserver.crt from above) and private key file (\$wserver.key from above). - Provide the password for the private key. - Start or restart the Server